wobkenh/simplematcomponents/projects/simplemattable/readme.md

 There will be new versions when new features are added or a new Angular version releases.

 History (Version in parenthesis is required Angular Version):
++ 2.0 (7.0): Switched from mat-table components to mat-table directives, thus switching to table layout; fixed some smaller bugs regarding adding of items, filtering and focus
 + 1.6 (7.0): Multiline header cells
 + 1.5 (7.0): Filter for Columns
 + 1.4 (7.0): Updated to Angular 7